 Remove existing windows without damaging the home's interior finish, siding, exterior trim, or the water-resistive barrier (WRB) if possible.
-Existing storm windows must be removed before installing new windows.
-Clients must be informed of this policy before weatherization work is completed.
-If a client refuses to allow storm windows to be removed, then new windows cannot be installed.

 - 1. Protect the interior of the home from construction debris.
 See "EPA RRP Requirements" on page 45. - 2.
 Remove window sashes, jambs, or siding, depending on the window-replacement method chosen. - 3.
 Repair moisture damage to the rough opening before installing the new window.